GRA 5916 The State and the Market: Core Concepts in Political Economy

 - Market failures, state failures and the supply of public, private and strategic goods

 - Political and market institutions, decision-making, lobbying, and public choice analysis

-- Institutional analyses and network analyses of the policy process
+- Institutional, network and governance analyses of the policy process

 - The relationship between states and markets, democracy and capitalism, accountability and efficiency, sustainability and economic growth.

-The 12 three-hour sessions consist of lectures, case-based group work, application of analytical frameworks, and student presentations.
+The class sessions consist of lectures, case-based group work, application of analytical frameworks, and student presentations.

 Please note that while attendance is not compulsory in all courses, it is the student’s own responsibility to obtain any information provided in class.

 All courses in the Masters programme will assume that students have fulfilled the admission requirements for the programme.
 In addition, courses in second, third and/or fourth semester can have spesific prerequisites and will assume that students have followed normal study progression.
 For double degree and exchange students, please note that equivalent courses are accepted.

 Internal and external examiner